haochencoding/wiki_open_science/README.md

         - n_queries_admin_ip
         - n_queries_admin_bot
         - n_queries_admin_user
-    - Queries that apply to the whole site and only specific pages
+    - Queries that apply to the whole site and only specific pages **Warning: this metric might not be correct**
         - n_queries_global
         - n_queries_pagespecific
 - For the monthly number of **(re-)block** queries